-A pop/rock performer of substantial fame and talent with an international following, nurse wannabe, Megumi Hayashibara (born March 30, 1967) is probably best known in the United States for the hundreds of anime and video gaming roles she's portrayed; reading her resume is like reading a history of the best in Japanese animation.
+A pop/rock performer of substantial fame and talent with an international following, nurse wannabe, Megumi Hayashibara (born March 30, 1967 in Tokyo, Japan) is probably best known in the United States for the hundreds of anime and video gaming roles she's portrayed; reading her resume is like reading a history of the best in Japanese animation.

 Hayashibara was part of the wave of voice actors, particularly actresses, such as Hekiru Shiina and Mariko Kouda, that were marketed to celebrity status during The '90s due to the large amounts of money provided by recording companies, and the more multi-media approach to stardom developed at that time.